new host

 After 7 years in Berlin I moved back home to the countryside in southern Denmark, with a desire to live a slower life and a vision of a holistic environment where knowledge can be exchanged.

 I’m developing a productive garden with vegetables, herbs, berries, mushrooms, perennial systems and some permaculture elements.
 There’s ongoing work with soil building (compost, manure, mulching), setting up beds, planting, and maintaining crops.
-I also work on small infrastructure projects—simple builds, organizing spaces, improving systems.
+I also work on small infrastructure projects such as simple builds, organizing spaces, improving systems.

 Gardening (bed prep, planting, weeding, harvesting)